Smartling has multiple features to support translation quality. Each of the following has a different purpose and best practices:

 Linguistic Quality Assurance

-LQA is a human-driven process that is based on creating a quality assurance schema that describes objective issues that are seen when evaluating the translations for linguistic accuracy and proficiency.
+LQA is a human-driven process that involves creating a quality assurance schema to identify objective issues in translations, focusing on linguistic accuracy and proficiency.

-The goal is to evaluate translations and then report on the overall quality to help your linguists understand how well they are performing.
-It can be used to make strategic decisions on your localization process and to satisfy service-level agreements with your translation vendors.
+The goal is to evaluate and report on translation quality to help linguists understand their performance, inform strategic decisions on localization processes, and meet service-level agreements with your translation vendors.

-The users performing LQA should be native speakers of the translation language.
-It is advised that a professional linguist performs the LQA review, as this will ensure the review is objective.
-An internal reviewer within your company could apply a more preferential view on the translations.
-Furthermore, the internal reviewer might not have “editing” permissions, but can instead reject translations or use the Issues feature to flag areas of the translation that require revision by the original translator.
+LQA should be performed by native speakers of the target language.
+Ideally, a professional linguist handles the review to ensure objectivity, as internal reviewers may offer more subjective feedback.
+Instead of conducting LQA themselves, internal reviewers can reject translations or use the Issues feature to flag areas that need revision by the original translator.

-The LQA errors data exists even when the translation changes steps.
+The LQA error data remains accessible even if the translation moves between steps.
 Meaning, if a translation is reviewed under LQA and is sent to the previous step and comes back to the LQA step, the initial error recording remains, and can be modified, but only on the LQA-enabled step.

 Issues vs LQA

-Smartling strongly recommends reserving the Issues feature for tracking “bugs” in your implementation and integration that prevent you from using the translations.
-For example, if a translation doesn’t display correctly due to a limitation in an application user interface where the translation is used, you might open a translation Issue to request that the translators reduce the length of a translation to fit in the space.
+Smartling strongly recommends reserving the Issues feature for tracking “bugs” in your implementation or integration that prevent proper use of the translations.
+For example, if a translation doesn’t display correctly due to a limitation in an application user interface, you could open a translation issue to request that translators shorten the translation to fit in the available space.

-Another example could be to alert the linguists that a formatting change or addition in the translation does not work or creates a visual aesthetic issue in the end application.
-When responding to these kinds of issues, the linguists may need to choose a less desirable translation or formatting to satisfy the technical issue.
+Another example could be alerting linguists to a formatting change or addition in the translation that causes visual or functional issues in the final application.
+In response to such issues, linguists may need to choose a less ideal translation or adjust formatting to resolve the technical problem.

-Linguists can use the Source Issues to communicate questions that they have about the source content to help them understand it before they produce translations.
-The best way to avoid or resolve Source Issues is to provide high quality Visual Context and instructions, and keep your Glossary up to date.
+Linguists can also open Source Issues to ask questions about the source content, helping them understand it better before producing translations.
+The best way to avoid or resolve Source Issues is by providing high quality Visual Context, instructions, and an up-to-date Glossary.

-The review step is often controlled by an internal reviewer - a person in your business that is fluent in a language you are translating on.
-It is also common that the internal reviewer simply reviews the translations, without making any revisions.
+The review step is often managed by an internal reviewer - a person in your business that is fluent in the target language.
+It is common for internal reviewers to simply review the translations, without making any revisions.
 If revisions are required, it is important to enable the reject function on that workflow step, so the internal reviewer can reject the string to the original translator, and open a translation issue to provide further detail as to what areas require attention.

 Content owners should design their LQA Schemas to avoid subjective feedback about translation quality.
 This kind of feedback is difficult to respond to because often it’s a matter of opinion.
-When designing your schema, we recommend you use the Smartling's Standard LQA Schema or consider one of several well known and popular “error typologies” that linguists may be familiar with.
+When designing your schema, we recommend you use one of the pre-configured schema templates or consider one of several well known and popular “error typologies” that linguists may be familiar with.

 Important Considerations